Web App / Gaming Platform

 Dark Immersive Visual Language

-Near-black backgrounds (#050508), purple/cyan neon accents, and a gaming-grade dark palette keep users visually in the zone across long sessions.
+Near-black backgrounds (#050508), purple/cyan neon accents, gaming-grade dark palette — the platform visually recedes so game content is always the dominant element in the user's field of view.

 Design System